ruben2020/codequery/doc/HOWTO-LINUX.md

 cqmakedb -s ./myproject.db -c ./cscope.out -t ./tags -p
 ```

 6. Open myproject.db using the CodeQuery GUI tool by running the following.
 Wild card search (* and ?) supported if Exact Match is switched off.
+Or use cqsearch, the CLI-version of CodeQuery (type `cqsearch -h` for more info).
 ```bash
 codequery
 ```